 We have some serious competitors training alongside those who are just interested in improving their understanding of the art.
 Regardless, a competitive mindset is encouraged and although you will get fit and strong from training with us, that is not our primary goal.

 Our main aim is to get you to be as good as you can be without false hope or the notion that what we do is for everyone.
 Belt promotions are not important, in a fight, no one cares.
 If you are not focused on improving your skill level then you will not go far here.

-Proving the above is simple but far from easy.
-If you can spar 10 x 6-minute rounds without feeling exhausted or muscle fatigue in what we term endurance rounds as opposed to competitive rounds then you are on your way.
+The above concept may sound simple but it’s far from easy to apply.
+If you can spar 10 x 6-minute rounds without feeling exhausted or muscle fatigue in what we term endurance rounds as opposed to competitive rounds, which is an entirely different aspect of the game, then you are on your way to understanding about efficiency.